buildo/avenger/docs/introduction/Motivation.md

 * reducing complexity of their data-fetching layer
 * reduce the need for any other cache on their clients
 * have a conceptually clear declarative api for retrieving data, possibly in an asynchronous way

+TODO references to why we want to use our HTTP api and not GraphQl